Spyro (character): Voice portrayal

 Spyro was originally voiced by Carlos Alazraqui in Spyro the Dragon.
 Alazraqui explained in an interview with Electronic Gaming Monthly that he tried to make Spyro's voice sound like "a kid at camp that everybody likes."

 He was later replaced by Tom Kenny, who has been voicing the character since 1999, beginning with Spyro 2: Ripto's Rage!.
-In later years, he was voiced by Jess Harnell in Spyro: A Hero's Tail; Elijah Wood in The Legend of Spyro series; Josh Keaton in Skylanders: Spyro's Adventure and Matthew Mercer in Skylanders: Imaginators;
+In later years, he was voiced by Jess Harnell in Spyro: A Hero's Tail; Elijah Wood in The Legend of Spyro series; Josh Keaton in Skylanders: Spyro's Adventure; and Matthew Mercer in Skylanders: Imaginators.

-In the television series Skylanders Academy, he was voiced by Justin Long and by Jason Ritter, who voiced Dark Spyro.
+In the television series Skylanders Academy, he was voiced by Justin Long.
+As Dark Spyro, he was voiced by Jason Ritter.